mmomtchev/Forez/README.md

 #### The Barons Crusade

 He takes part in the organization of the Barons Crusade and it is eager to follow the steps of his father who he barely knew.
 However there might have been other, more Earthly reasons for his decision.
 As was the case for many crusader knights, the privileges of the special legal status that they enjoyed also played a major role.
-Some sources mention a possible - and very serious - sentence of excommunication for harboring heretics ([2], page 726, [3], page 416, to check!!!).
+Some sources mention a possible - and very serious - sentence of excommunication for harboring heretics ([2], page 726, [3], page 416).
 Other sources cite large debts, for which a crusader did not have to pay interest ([3], page 546).
 The debt theory is further corroborated by administrative acts mentioned by de la Mure ([4], page 246).
 There are however no traces of any sentence of excommunication in the original sources.

 According to Jean-Marie de la Mure, he dies on August 10 1239.
 In his chronicles from 1675, de la Mure asserts that Guy IV never had the chance to depart on the Crusade, as he died shortly before its departure.
 On the other side, in the 1860 revised edition of his manuscript, this most likely wrong statement is attributed to an administrative act - the execution of his will - dated May 8 1240.